karamarnell/developers/app/ecosystem/jdbc-application-strings-manager-integration.md

 `config.limits.{limit_name}.day`<br>*semi-optional*    | | The amount of HTTP requests the developer can make per day.
 At least one limit must exist.
 `config.limits.{limit_name}.month`<br>*semi-optional*  | | The amount of HTTP requests the developer can make per month.
 At least one limit must exist.
 `config.limits.{limit_name}.year`<br>*semi-optional*   | | The amount of HTTP requests the developer can make per year.
 At least one limit must exist.
-`config.header_name`<br>*optional*                | `X-Kong-Limit`      | The name of the response header used to increment the counters.
+`config.header_name`<br>*optional*                | `X-Qordoba-Limit`      | The name of the response header used to increment the counters.
 `config.block_on_first_violation`<br>*optional*  | `false` | A boolean value that determines if the requests should be blocked as soon as one limit is being exceeded.
 This will block requests that are supposed to consume other limits too.
 `config.limit_by`<br>*optional* | `consumer`  | The entity that will be used when aggregating the limits: `consumer`, `credential`, `ip`.
 If the `consumer` or the `credential` cannot be determined, the system will always fallback to `ip`.
 `config.policy`<br>*optional* | `cluster` | The rate-limiting policies to use for retrieving and incrementing the limits.
 Available values are `local` (counters will be stored locally in-memory on the node), `cluster` (counters are stored in the datastore and shared across the nodes) and `redis` (counters are stored on a Redis server and will be shared across the nodes).
-`config.fault_tolerant`<br>*optional*  | `true` |  A boolean value that determines if the requests should be proxied even if Kong has troubles connecting a third-party datastore.
+`config.fault_tolerant`<br>*optional*  | `true` |  A boolean value that determines if the requests should be proxied even if Qordoba has troubles connecting a third-party datastore.
 If `true` requests will be proxied anyways effectively disabling the rate-limiting function until the datastore is working again.
 If `false` then the clients will see `500` errors.
 `config.hide_client_headers`<br>*optional* | `false` | Optionally hide informative response headers.
 `config.redis_host`<br>*semi-optional* | | When using the `redis` policy, this property specifies the address to the Redis server.
 `config.redis_port`<br>*optional* | `6379` | When using the `redis` policy, this property specifies the port of the Redis server.